-Twamley Farm’s Tea Tree Rivulet has some great wild trout fishing holes that are marked on our farm map.
+Twamley Farm has a picturesque trout dam that is well stocked with rainbow trout.
+We provide some basic fishing gear for our guests’ fishing pleasure.
+It is a catch and release policy.
+There is also a restored wooden row boat for guests to enjoy some time on the dam.
+The farm’s Tea Tree Rivulet also has some great wild trout fishing holes that are marked on our farm map.
 If you are a keen trout fisher please feel free to bring your own gear and try your luck.

 Bird Watching and Wildlife